-The underwriters are offering the shares of Series A common stock subject to their acceptance of the shares from us and subject to prior sale.
-The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the Series A common stock offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions.
-The underwriters are obligated to take and pay for all of the shares of Series A common stock offered by this prospectus supplement and the accompanying prospectus if any such shares are taken.
-However, the underwriters are not required to take or pay for the shares covered by the underwriters' over-allotment option described below.
+The underwriter is offering the shares of Series A common stock subject to its acceptance of the shares from us and subject to prior sale.
+The underwriting agreement provides that the obligations of the underwriter to pay for and accept delivery of the Series A common stock offered by this prospectus are subject to the approval of certain legal matters by its counsel and to certain other conditions.
+The underwriter is obligated to take and pay for all of the shares of Series A common stock offered by this prospectus supplement and the accompanying prospectus if any such shares are taken.
+However, the underwriter is not required to take or pay for the shares covered by the underwriter's over-allotment option described below.